ehmatthes/django-simple-deploy/docs/unit_tests/understanding_unit_tests.md

  The function `test_creates_dockerfile()` has two arguments, `tmp_project` and `pkg_manager`.
 Here pytest takes the return value from the `tmp_project()` fixture, and assigns it to the variable `tmp_project`.
 This can be a little confusing; we have a fixture  in `conftest.py` called `tmp_project()`, but in the current test function `tmp_project` refers to the return value of `tmp_project()`.
 If this is confusing, keep in mind that **in this test function, `tmp_proj` is the path to the directory containing the test project.**

- The `pkg_manager` fixture tells us which depency management system is currently being tested: a bare `requirements.txt` file, Poetry, or Pipenv.
+ The `pkg_manager` fixture tells us which dependency management system is currently being tested: a bare `requirements.txt` file, Poetry, or Pipenv.
 We need to know this because each of these uses a slightly different `Dockerfile`.

 In the body of the test function we check the current value of `pkg_manager` and then call `check_reference_file()`, which compares a file from the test project against the corresponding reference file.
 For `req_txt`, we make sure the `Dockerfile` that's created during the test run matches the reference `unit_tests/platforms/fly_io/reference_files/Dockerfile`.
 If your current local version of `django-simple-deploy` generates a `Dockerfile` for Fly.io deployments that doesn't match this file, you'll know.
 For Poetry, the reference filename doesn't match the generic generated filename, so we pass the optional `reference_filename` argument.